waku-org/nwaku/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md

     ![](https://i.imgur.com/zFduIV8.jpg)

-4 The automatically created account points to the Ethereum Mainnet by default (dropdown menu in the top right corner).
+4. By default, Metamask connects to the Ethereum Mainnet (dropdown menu in the top right corner).

     ![](https://i.imgur.com/gk3TWUd.jpg)

-   You can use the same account for different networks.
-To publish to the Waku Network, we need to connect to the Sepolia test network.
+   To publish messages to the Waku Network, you need to connect to the Sepolia test network.
 5. Switch to the Sepolia test network by selecting it from the dropdown menu.
 Ensure "Show test networks" is enabled.

     ![image](https://github.com/waku-org/nwaku/assets/68783915/670778eb-8bf0-42a6-8dd7-1dedfabeeb37)

    The same account can be used with different networks.
-Note that the ETH balance is different for each network (each uses a different token).
+Note that the ETH balance is different for each network (each has its own native token).

     ![image](https://github.com/waku-org/nwaku/assets/68783915/0a5aa3a7-359c-4f4b-bd12-bad7c4844b34)

-6. To export your private key for this account, click on the three dots next to the account name and select "Account Details".
+6. To view the private key for this account, click on the three dots next to the account name and select "Account Details".

     ![image](https://github.com/waku-org/nwaku/assets/68783915/83fffa23-4a3b-46f9-a492-9748bfd47cff)